-Names on diplomas and degrees are spelled exactly as they appear on passports or identity cards.
-According to the Lebanese Ministry of Education, names of Lebanese students should include first name, father’s name and family name.
+Names on diplomas and degrees are spelled exactly as they appear on passports or official identity cards.
+According to the Lebanese Ministry of Education and Higher Education, names of Lebanese students should include first name, father’s name and family name.
 Names on AUB diplomas and degrees appear both in Arabic and English.
-If a name on a passport or identity card does not appear in both languages, then the name that does not appear in one language will be spelled on AUB diplomas and degrees according to the personal preference of the student.
+If a name on a passport or official identity card does not appear in both languages, then the name that does not appear in one language will be spelled on AUB diplomas and degrees according to the personal preference of the student.

-Recognition of AUB Degrees by the Lebanese Ministry of Education
+Recognition of AUB Degrees by the Lebanese Ministry of Education and Higher Education (MEHE)

 The Ministry of Education also recognizes degrees in medicine, engineering and architecture, and agriculture as equivalent to the corresponding degrees awarded or recognized by the Lebanese University.

 It is the responsibility of students to ensure the degrees they receive from AUB are duly evaluated by their respective governments.